shahdipesh/Resume/README.md

  -  Select any Jekyll theme you like from the result.

- -  Click on the "HomePage" link on the right-side of the webpage.
+ -  Click on the "HomePage" link on the right side of the webpage.

  -  Scroll down until you see the “README" section.
- - Follow intructions on README to download the template.
+ - Follow the  instructions on README to download the template

  **4. Open the downloaded theme and run the Project locally**
- -  Open the  downloaded project using Visual studio code (VSCode).
+ -  Open the  downloaded Project using Visual studio code (VSCode).
  - Type `bundle install` .
  - Press enter.
  - Type `bundle exec Jekyll serve`.
  - Press enter.
- >You should see an update in your terminal, which should show you a url where you can view the Resume.
-Open your browser and type the url and you should see the  Resume template you just downloaded.
+ >You should see an update in your terminal, showing you a URL where you can view the Resume.
+Open your browser and type the URL, and you should be able to see the Resume template you just downloaded.
--  Follow  instructions in README section of the project’s github repository to edit the files with details of the resume markdown file you had created.
+- Follow the instructions in the README section of the Project's GitHub repository to edit the files with details of the resume markdown file you created.
--  Save the files.
+-  Save the files
--  Check webpage to see the changes.
+- Check the webpage to see the changes.

-**Now you have a digital Resume that is ready to be uploaded in github pages.**
+**Now you have a digital resume ready to be uploaded to GitHub pages.**

 ## Part 2: Uploading your Resume to GitHub Pages.

- **1. **Setup the GitHub Pages website.****
+ **1. **Set up the GitHub Pages website.****
-- Log in to your GitHub account.
+- Log in to your GitHub account
 - Navigate to the main page.
 - Click the "+" icon in the top-right corner of the page.
 - Select "New Repository".
 - Give your repository a name.
 - Click "Create Repository".
-- Click "Settings" on the next page,.
+- Click "Settings" on the next page.
 - Select "Master Branch" from the "Source" drop-down menu in the "GitHub Pages" section.
 - Click "Save".

-**2. Edit your project settings so that it can be uploaded in github pages**
+**2. Edit your project settings so that it can be uploaded in GitHub Pages**

    - Open the _config.yml file.
-   - Set url to [your_github_username].github.io  .
+   - Set "url" to [your_github_username].github.io  .
    - Set the baseurl to /[name_of_the_repository] you created.
 > Note: Do not forget the “/” in the baseurl.

- **3. Upload the project to your github repository**
+ **3. Upload the project to your GitHub repository**
 - Open a terminal in VSCode.
--  Type `git init` .
+-  Type `git init`
-- Press enter.
+- Press enter
-- Type `git remote add origin https://github.com/[your_github_username]/[your_repository_name].git` .
+- Type `git remote add origin https://github.com/[your_github_username]/[your_repository_name].git`
-- Press enter.
+- Press enter
 - Type `git add .`
 - Press enter.
-- Type `git commit -m “[explain_what_changes_you_made]”` .
+- Type `git commit -m “[explain_what_changes_you_made]”`
 - Press enter.
-- Type `git push -u origin main` .
+- Type `git push -u origin main`
 -  Press enter.

 > Your GitHub Pages site will now be live at
 > http://[username].github.io/repositoryname, where "username" is your
 > GitHub username, and "repositoryname" is the name of your repository.

-> You may wonder why we use GitHub  to host our Resume. `Andrew Etter`, who is an expert in Technical Writing field suggests a few tips on how to write a good documentation in his book "Modern Technical Writing".
+> You may wonder why we use GitHub  to host our Resume. `Andrew Etter`, an expert in Technical Writing, suggests a few tips on how to write good documentation in his book "Modern Technical Writing."
 Some of the tips are as follows:
 > - **Use light Markup**
    There are many reasons to use markup to write documentation.
 First, markup can make your documentation more readable by adding structure to it.
 This structure can be used to automatically generate a table of contents, or to allow readers to quickly jump to the section they are interested in.
 Second, markup can make your documentation more maintainable.
 If your documentation is stored in a markup format, then it is easy to automatically generate different versions of it (for example, a PDF version or a HTML version).
 This can save you a lot of time when you need to update your documentation.
 Lastly, markup can make your documentation more accessible.
 If your documentation is written in a markup language, then it can be read by software that can help people with disabilities access it.
 >- **Use Distributed Version Control**